jakutis/jakutis.github.io/_posts-unpublished/2023-01-13-lactate-test.markdown

 Measured weight - 75.9kg.
 Did not drink anything, started hydrating from the drinking bottle before warmup, during warmup and during stages.

+# At the manege

+- connect Awair to USB-C cable with the USB-A end plugged in to non-fast charging port of power bank
+- place the Awair on the ground, 1 meter from the running track
+- place the 4 blank paper sheets on the sides of the track, in the middle of the straights
+- TODO layout of other things

 # Protocol

 TODO